Skip to main content

 Generate an API token

 After signing in, go to your profile settings and generate a new API token.
-All OSM tokens use the osm_ prefix — for example, osm_your_token.Keep your token somewhere safe.
+All OpenSourceMalware tokens use the osm_ prefix — for example, osm_your_token.Keep your token somewhere safe.
 You’ll pass it in the Authorization header of every API request.

 3